albarji/mixture-of-diffusers/README.md

 ![gridExampleLabeled](https://user-images.githubusercontent.com/9654655/195371664-54d8a599-25d8-46ba-b823-3c7726ecb6ff.png)

-An `StableDiffusionTilingPipeline` is configured to use 10 prompts with changing styles.
+A `StableDiffusionTilingPipeline` is configured to use 10 prompts with changing styles.
 Each tile takes a shape of 768x512 pixels, and tiles overlap 256 pixels to avoid seam effects.
 All the details are specified in a configuration file:

 ```json
 {